The Malcolm Baldrige National Quality Award

 - Small Business

-Recipients of the MBNQA must share information about their company performance and their practices with other companies but are not required to share proprietary information.
+Recipients of the MBNQA must share information about their company performance and their practices with other companies, but they are not required to share proprietary information.
 The information is shared through two annual conferences:

 - Quest for Excellence Conference